Logo

 Lawrence Lessig was reported on CBC News as saying that he has always been in favour of allowing internet providers to charge differently for consumer access at different speeds.

-Lawrence Lessig has called for limiting copyright terms for creative professionals to five years, but believes that creative professionals' work, many of them independent, would become more easily and quickly available if bureaucratic procedure were introduced to renew trademarks for up to 75 years after this five-year term.
+Lawrence Lessig has called for limiting copyright terms for creative professionals to five years, but believes that since many of them are independent, the work of creative professionals would become more easily and quickly available if a bureaucratic procedure were introduced to renew trademarks for up to 75 years after this five-year term.

-Lawrence Lessig has repeatedly taken a stance that privatization through legislation like that seen in the 1980s in the UK with British Telecommunications is not the best way to help the Internet grow.
+Lawrence Lessig has repeatedly taken a stance that privatization through legislation such as that seen in the 1980s in the UK with British Telecommunications is not the best way to help the Internet grow.

 From 1999 to 2002, Lawrence Lessig represented a high-profile challenge to the Sonny Bono Copyright Term Extension Act.